 - Head out on a trail ride with some friends over undulating terrain.
 Practice trotting and cantering both up AND downhill!
 Aim for at least a couple of two to three hour trail rides if you can, even if you have to go at a steadier pace to spend longer in the saddle – it will all help!

 And it goes without saying that if you can do your riding in an English-style saddle, this will go a long way towards helping you feel comfortable in the tack used on The Scottish Borders Ride.
+If you don’t have an English saddle, try riding bareback at least twice a week.

 Off the Horse Exercises